janoyllupe-hash/QuriousQuery/index.md

-Welcome to QuriousQuery, a blog where I cronicle my queries into the world.
+Welcome to QuriousQuery, a blog where I chronicle my queries into the world.
 I try to ask questions about, for the lack of a better term, my soul, the world, and evetything in between, sometimes deep, sometimes disturbing.